 Instructions

-- Melt butter.
-In a large bowl mix together the butter and sugar.
-Then add eggs and vanilla.
-Mix in oat flour, baking soda, salt, cinnamon, cloves, and nutmeg.
+- In a medium bowl mix together the oats, baking soda, salt, and pumpkin spice.

 Optional Maple Glaze